 Even if you don’t have any of the inherited conditions that have been shown to cause RCC, your family history may be a risk factor for the disease.

-If someone in your family is known to have had RCC, your chances for developing kidney cancer could be up to four times greater.
-This risk has been proven to be particularly strong if your sibling has the condition.
+If someone in your family is known to have had RCC, your chances for developing kidney cancer are

 According to the Mayo Clinic, smokers have a greater chance of having kidney cancer than those who don’t smoke.
-However if you quit smoking, your risk of developing the condition can be greatly reduced.
+If you quit smoking, your risk of developing the condition can be greatly reduced.

 While having one or more risk factors for kidney disease may increase your chances of developing the condition, it doesn’t mean that you will automatically develop RCC.

-Still, it’s always good to make an appointment with your doctor to talk about your risks and to make the appropriate lifestyle changes to help decrease your risk.
+Still, it’s always good to make an appointment with your doctor to talk about your risk and to make the appropriate lifestyle changes to help decrease that risk.